Bells of Ireland Grow Guide

 Harvest

-Harvest Bells of Ireland in the summer to early fall, cut stems early in the morning at a 45-degree angle above a leaf node.
+After about 100 days, you can harvest bells of Ireland in the summer to early fall.
+Cut stems early in the morning at a 45-degree angle above a leaf node.

 Read more